Application Deadlines for SREC II Qualification

 The following is a list of projects that have received an Assurance of Qualification and have been allocated a position under the 2014 or 2015 Managed Growth Annual Capacity Blocks.
 Projects on the Waiting List are also listed.

-DOER has calculated the preliminary Compliance Obligation and Minimum Standard for 2017, which are 1,496,188 MWh and 3.1164%, respectively.
+DOER has calculated the Compliance Obligation and Minimum Standard for 2017, which are 1,374,406 MWh and 2.8628%, respectively.
 The details of how this preliminary Minimum Standard was calculated can be found in the following Guideline:

-Lastly, pursuant to 225 CMR 14.07(3)(a)1, all Retail Electricity Suppliers are exempt from incremental obligations resulting from the provisions contained in the RPS Class I Emergency Regulation filed on April 8, 2016, which expanded the Solar Carve-out II (SREC II) Program Capacity Cap.
-As such, it is necessary for DOER to establish a baseline Compliance Obligation and Minimum Standard for load under contracts signed on or before May 8, 2016, that would have applied had the Emergency Regulation not been filed.
+Pursuant to 225 CMR 14.07(3)(a)1, all Retail Electricity Suppliers are exempt from incremental obligations resulting from the provisions contained in the RPS Class I Emergency Regulation filed on April 8, 2016, which expanded the Solar Carve-out II (SREC II) Program Capacity Cap.
+As such, it is necessary for DOER to establish a baseline Compliance Obligation and Minimum Standard for load under contracts signed on or before May 7, 2016, that would have applied had the Emergency Regulation not been filed.

-To determine this baseline Minimum Standard, DOER analyzed the percentage shares of MW currently qualified under each of the four SREC II Market Sectors.
-DOER then multiplied these percentages by the original 947 MW SREC II Program Capacity Cap.
-DOER multiplied these totals by the corresponding SREC Factors, a 13.51% expected capacity factor, and 8,760 hrs/year and determined the expected MWh/year that would have resulted had the SREC II Program Capacity Cap remained 947 MW.
+Having determined this value, DOER analyzed the percentage shares of MW currently qualified under each of the four SREC II Market Sectors, and multiplied each of these percentages by 825 MW.
+Next, DOER multiplied these totals by the corresponding SREC Factors, a 13.51% expected capacity factor, and 8,760 hrs/year and determined the expected MWh/year for 2017 that would have resulted had the SREC II Program Capacity Cap not been expanded.
 Lastly, DOER added the auction volume and banked SREC II volume from the 2015 Compliance Filings.
-This yielded a total baseline Compliance Obligation of 1,102,311 MWh and a Minimum Standard of 2.2960%:
+This yielded a total baseline Compliance Obligation of 969,635 MWh and a Minimum Standard of 2.0197%: